gilcu3/hullcaster/README.md

 - [x] Clear details panel when nothing is selected
 - [x] Make queue persistent
 - [x] Fix crash when playing from queue
+- [ ] Create lock file to prevent several instances of hullcaster
+- [ ] Add option to play next from queue automatically
+- [ ] Add history of episode actions

 ## Installing hullcaster